microsoft/pxt/docs/monaco-editor.md

 ### Auto completion

-Pressing ```Enter``` to any of the functions suggested by IntelliSense will automatically insert a snippet of the function decleration prefilling default values for each of the function parameters.
+Pressing ```Enter``` to any of the functions suggested by IntelliSense will automatically insert a snippet of the function declaration prefilling default values for each of the function parameters.

 The default value is populated in one of the following ways:
- - The default value in a @param JSdoc in the function decleration.
+ - The default value in a @param JSdoc in the function declaration.
  - Default values for primitive types. ```number: 0```, ```string: ""```, ```boolean: false```
  - If a parameter is an Enum, the first value of the Enum is inserted